cody3010/nhanbaoanh-portfolio/README.md

 ### ⚙️ Deployment Phases

-The deployment script (divided into 45 steps) is categorized into the following logical phases:
+The deployment script is categorized into the following logical phases:

 **Phase 1: Core Networking & Routing**
 * Provision Hub and Spoke Virtual Networks (VNets).